Rihito Yamamoto

-Rihito Yamamoto (山本 理仁, Yamamoto Rihito) is a Japanese professional footballer who plays as a defensive midfielder for Belgian Pro League club Sint-Truiden.
+Rihito Yamamoto (山本 理仁, Yamamoto Rihito) is a Japanese professional footballer who plays as a defensive midfielder for German club SC Freiburg.

+Career

+On 27 May 2026, Yamamoto signed a contract with German Bundesliga club SC Freiburg.

 International career

 On 4 April 2024, Yamamoto was called up to the Japan U23 squad for the 2024 AFC U-23 Asian Cup.